 THE TEAM BEHIND THE WORK

 Excelsior’s practitioners are manual therapists and coaches who banded together to bring the science of Functional Range Systems® to Lancaster County.
-Our own experiences with injury and illness led us to seek long-term health solutions beyond traditional fitness models.
+Our own experiences with injury and illness led us to seek long-term health solutions beyond traditional models.
 We specialize in Functional Assessment and Release, Functional Range Conditioning, Kinstretch, and the Internal Strength Model.

 Unwinding inhibiting patterns, finding more space and strength in your body